Taku Harbor: Fort Durham

 Under an agreement with the Russian American Company, Hudson's Bay Company constructed Fort Durham in Taku Harbor as a trading post in 1840.
 Situated on the northern aspect of the harbor, the 150-feet square trading post had 18 foot tall wood fortifications and two eight-sided corner bastions.
 This location is now a National Historic Landmark.
 The trading post engaged the Taku Tlingit to in trade directly and as intermediaries with tribes in the interior (current day British Columbia and Yukon, Canada).
 Workforce, which included some enslaved people, included French Canadians, Hawaiians, and Native Alaskans.
 The fort was not as profitable as expected and closed in 1943 in favor of a ship-based trade.
 However, the community of Taku Tlingit built near the fort remained for a period and the US Census taken in 1880 provided a population count of 269.
 The fort and community around it has subsequently been fully reforested without substantial evidence of its prior history.

 Salmon harvest and processing

-The San Juan Fishing & Packing Company started salmon processing in the late 1800s in Taku Harbor at a prominence on the northwestern aspect of the harbor.
+The San Juan Fishing & Packing Company started salmon processing in the 1901 in Taku Harbor at a prominence on the northwestern aspect of the harbor.
 In 1901, the operation was sold to Pacific Cold Storage Company who established the first cold-storage plant in Alaska at the site.
 The facility was subsequent leased and then sold to John L. Carlson Company.
 In 1918, the cannery was sold to Libby, McNeil, and Libby who then ran and expanded the facility through large fires in 1919 and 1931.
-The cannery and cold storage was final closed and partially dissembled in 1947.
+The cannery and cold storage was final closed in 1947 and disassembled in 1951.